Jon Burrows: Focus must be on empowering vulnerable communities, not engaging with violent gangs

 Council funding is provided to events where there is sectarian chanting every year, but another cheque will be written the year after.
 Available levers of influence are not used.

-The duality is seen in our sentencing in Northern Ireland, suggesting that even the judiciary is influenced by our prevailing culture.
+The duality is seen in our sentencing in Northern Ireland, suggesting that perhaps even the judiciary may be influenced by our prevailing culture.

-This year a seasoned terrorist, Gavin Coyle, was convicted of the attempted murder of a PSNI officer in 2008 - he will face just four years in prison.
+This year a seasoned terrorist, Gavin Coyle, was convicted on charges linked to the attempted murder of a PSNI officer in 2008 - he will face just four years in prison.

-By contrast, when the former Royal Marine Ciaran Hinds was convicted in England for storing pipe bombs and ammunition he received an 18-year sentence.
+By contrast, when the former Royal Marine Ciaran Maxwell was convicted in England for storing pipe bombs and ammunition he received an 18-year sentence.

 The PSNI could have asked that he was tried in Northern Ireland where some of his offences were committed – it’s little wonder the English justice system was preferred.